maicodio/NeoId/README.md

 - 08dbb5e4-80be-c7d5-0a58-a9feac020000

-So i decided to make a more human readable sequential Guids, like these:
+So I decided to make a more human readable sequential Guids, like these:

 - 08dc0862-f1da-27f0-0102-03040019d6f6
 - 08dc0862-f1da-2803-0102-0304001a45fc